DotEfekts/dotdo.es_content/writeups/machines/htb-cybermonday/1-initial-enumeration.md

 ![The dashboard link is now shown](/writeups/machines/htb-cybermonday/images/htb-cybermonday-dashboard.png)

 Success, we've now had a new link added we can navigate to.
 If we look through we can see a few different pages.
 The dashboard seems to just be some placeholder graphs.
 On the products page we can add new products to the list on the products page.
-Looking at the images there however, they're sent through as data URLs so probably not useful for [[file-injection|file injection]].
+Looking at the images there however, they're sent through as data URLs so probably not useful for file injection.

 ![The Cybermonday upload screen](/writeups/machines/htb-cybermonday/images/htb-cybermonday-upload.png)